 My shopping tips from ShopStyle Collective on how to wear a beautiful green foulard:

-(I get a commission for purchases or clicks made through links in this post)
+(I get a commission for purchases made through links in this post)

 Now that you know how to find the perfect foulard watch Wendy’s video on how to wear it.
 Enjoy yourself!